 - Arts Access, Arts Learning, or Cultural Traditions in the Arts grantees must submit one piece of publicity that exhibits the legacy logo and Arts & Cultural Heritage Fund credit line.

-- Arts Access, Arts Learning, or Cultural Traditions in the Arts grantees must submit copies of letters sent to Minnesota State Legislators thanking them for their support of state arts funding.
+- Arts Access, Arts Learning, Young Artist, or Cultural Traditions in the Arts grantees must submit copies of letters sent to Minnesota State Legislators thanking them for their support of state arts funding.

 Modification – what it’s called when specific changes have been requested and approved on a granted project.
 If a modification includes program date changes, or start and end date changes, these must be specified.
 Modified end dates will result in modified final report deadline dates.
 A modification IS NOT considered an extension.